guyulongcs/Awesome-Deep-Learning-Papers-for-Search-Recommendation-Advertising/README_head.md

 ## Awesome Deep Learning papers for industrial Search, Recommendation and Advertisement.
-They focus on Embedding, Matching, Ranking (CTR prediction, CVR prediction), Post Ranking, Transfer and Reinforcement Learning.
+They focus on Embedding, Matching, Ranking (CTR/CVR prediction), Post Ranking, Large Model (Generative Recommendation, LLM), Transfer learning, Reinforcement Learning and so on.